Search Shop

 Kevin White has served as Deputy Director of Athletics at Clemson since April 19, 2022.
 Now in his third year, White has helped lead several of Clemson’s strategic campaigns, facilitated significant student-athlete wellness growth, facility enhancement, athletic success, operational efficiency and serves as a connection point for the Board of Trustees.

-White assists in running the day-to-day operations of the department as the second in command, playing a key role in the Athletic Department’s relationship with University leadership on several key issues, and served as a primary coordinator of postseason logistics liaison with the Board of Trustees.
+White assists in running the day-to-day operations of the department as the second in command, playing a key role in the Athletic Department’s relationship with University leadership on several key issues.

-White has also maintained a consistent presence in Clemson’s in-house multimedia rights organization and its NIL programming and developed relationships as the sport administrator for the three-time national champion and 2024 College Football Playoff participant football program and 2024 Elite Eight men’s basketball program.
+White has also maintained a consistent presence in Clemson’s in-house multimedia rights organization and its NIL programming and developed relationships as the sport supervisor for the three-time national champion and seven-time College Football Playoff participant football program and 2024 Elite Eight men’s basketball program.
+White works closely with Coach Dabo Swinney and Coach Brad Brownell to ensure their programs are positioned for success on and off the court/field.
+He also serves as a lead administrator, helping to construct revenue share agreements, and is heavily involved in negotiations with student-athletes and agents.
+White led the effort to partner with ESM, a world class marketing agency, which has competitively positioned Clemson to bring legitimate NIL deals to student-athletes through commercial partnerships.

 During his time at Clemson, he has provided leadership and oversight to nearly every area, including the business office, facilities, grounds, fan experience and capital projects.
-He also helps manage external operations, which includes revenue generation and brand development, which includes communications, creative, broadcast productions and NIL.
+He also helps manage external operations, which includes revenue generation and brand development.
+The external areas also include communications, creative, broadcast productions and NIL.
+The external team developed unique partnership with Gray Media that has positioned Clemson to have a consistent weekly presence in front of as many as 15 million households across the southeast.
 White is at the forefront of many operational programs, such as the creation of the Student-Athlete Leadership Team (SALT), engagement of professional development opportunities for aspiring athletic executives and streamlined the administrative end-of-season measurement.

-Additionally, White serves in a key leadership role with IPTAY (Clemson Athletics’ fundraising arm), working with IPTAY operations and development strategies that include records in annual fund giving and major gifts during the past two years.
+Additionally, White serves in a key leadership role with IPTAY (Clemson Athletics’ fundraising arm), working with IPTAY operations and development strategies that include records in annual fund giving and major gifts during the past three years.
+IPTAY’s annual fund has exceeded $40 million annually (among the best in the country) in addition to more than $30 million in major gifts.
+His oversight of the ticket office has recently seen a year over year growth from $32 million to $38 million this past fiscal year.

 White was also named to the LEAD1 Association Diversity Fellowship Program Class of 2023-24 and the President’s Leadership Institute 2023-24 cohort, a program managed and implemented by Clemson President Jim Clements.